 |Basic Definition||Art of recording and reporting past financial transactions||Manages assets and liabilities of the firm to plan for future growth|

-|Why is it important?||It gives the financial position of the business||It helps to decide for future projects and manage the assets|
+|Why is it important?||It gives the financial position of the business.||It helps to decide on future projects and manage the assets.|

 |Types and key elements||It has two major types:

-||There are no such types but the process involves three key elements:
+||There are no such types, but the process involves three key elements: